Veritius/bevy_stardust/README.md

     for (entity, incoming) in query.iter() {
         let messages = incoming.channel_queue(channel);
         for message in messages.iter() {
+            // Stardust only outputs bytes, so you need to convert to the desired type.
-            let string = std::str::from_utf8(&*message).unwrap();
+            // Also, in real products, don't unwrap, write checks.
+Never trust user data. let string = std::str::from_utf8(&*message).unwrap();
             println!("Received a message from {entity:?}: {string:?}");
         }